• Skip to primary navigation

 • Lower heat to medium and add butter to the pan until melted, then add the garlic and cook it for about 30 seconds until fragrant.

-• Add white wine, chicken broth, lemon juice, and lemon zest to the pan and heat until lightly boiling.
+• Add the white wine, chicken broth, lemon juice, and lemon zest to the pan and heat until lightly boiling.

 • Once mixture is lightly boiling, add a cornstarch slurry to thicken the sauce, whisking continuously until slurry is well incorporated into mixture and sauce is slightly thickened.
 Add capers and chicken pieces to mixture and mix until all the chicken pieces are generously coated in the sauce.